 On October 3, 2006, North Korea warned that it would conduct a nuclear test, and China reacted the next day by singling out North Korea to use restraint.
 On October 9, North Korea conducted a nuclear test.
 On the same day, even as President Bush reacted with no confirmation of the test, China confidently expressed its "opposition" to North Korea for "flagrantly" conducting a nuclear test.
-The next day, a PRC-owned newspaper in Hong Kong specifically reported that North Korea conducted a nuclear test 300 meters underground with an explosion of 800 tons.
-China's strongly negative reaction to this nuclear test reflected a heighten fear of instability on its periphery and frustration at North Korea's defiance of China's leaders.
+The next day, a PRC-owned newspaper in Hong Kong specifically reported that North Korea conducted a nuclear test 300 meters underground with an explosion of 800 tons.77 China's strongly negative reaction to this nuclear test reflected a heighten fear of instability on its periphery and frustration at North Korea's defiance of China's leaders.
 (On October 16, 2006, the Director of National Intelligence publicly confirmed this nuclear test of "less than a kiloton."
 President Bush issued a formal determination on December 7, 2006, declaring that North Korea detonated a nuclear explosive device on October 9, 2006.)

 The PRC Foreign Ministry urged resuming the Six-Party Talks.
-China also agreed to UNSC sanctions but opposed using force or the PSI, which China did not join.
-The United States and Japan compromised with China and Russia, which urged "balance" (targeted arms embargo, no ban on ships and aircraft, restrictive language for "measures under Article 41" (sanctions) of Chapter VII, and "cooperative" action including cargo "inspections" to prevent proliferation).
+China also agreed to UNSC sanctions but opposed using force or the PSI, which China did not join.78 The United States and Japan compromised with China and Russia, which urged "balance" (targeted arms embargo, no ban on ships and aircraft, restrictive language for "measures under Article 41" (sanctions) of Chapter VII, and "cooperative" action including cargo "inspections" to prevent proliferation).

 On October 14, 2006, China voted with all other members of the UNSC for Resolution 1718, imposing sanctions to prevent the supply of major weapons as well as items that could contribute to the DPRK's nuclear, missile, or other WMD programs; luxury goods; transfers of funds for those programs; travel by people responsible for those programs; and inspection of cargo to prevent WMD proliferation.
 Secretary Rice praised China for its "remarkable evolution."
-On October 17, Rice left for Japan and South Korea (allies first), China, and Russia, saying she
+On October 17, Rice left for Japan and South Korea (allies first), China, and Russia, saying she expected every country to "fully implement all aspects" of Resolution 1718.
+She defended the Administration's approach, saying "what the President has done in putting together this coalition, with China at the center of it willing to go along with Chapter 7, is quite remarkable."79 In remarks in Beijing on October 20, Rice asserted that China was now committed to the DPRK's denuclearization, rather than Washington dealing bilaterally with Pyongyang.

-73 Ta Kung Pao, October 10, 2006.
+77 Ta Kung Pao, October 10, 2006.

-74 China likely has concerns about any military action by Japan, including logistical support for U.S. naval ships conducting inspection and interdiction at sea.
+78 China likely has concerns about any military action by Japan, including logistical support for U.S. naval ships conducting inspection and interdiction at sea.
 Also, China became highly sensitive to U.S. inspection or interdiction at sea in 1993, when China was the target of U.S. inspection of a cargo ship called Yinhe, which was suspected of supplying chemicals to Iran.
-See CRS Report 96-767, Chinese Proliferation of Weapons of Mass Destruction: Background and Analysis, by Shirley A. Kan.
+See CRS Report 96-767, Chinese Proliferation of Weapons of Mass Destruction: Background and Analysis, by (name redacted).